objectionary/jeo-maven-plugin/README.md

 }
 ```

-will be transformed into the following EO:
+It will be transformed into the following EO:

 ```eo
 [] > j$Bar